Journey to Justice

 From the President

-This Impact Report includes a detailed account of how we made progress on this journey and what we’ve learned along the way.
+This Impact Report details how we progressed on this journey and what we’ve learned along the way.
 Drawing from six years of grantmaking data and examples, we offer stories, ideas, and lessons about grantee partners’ impactful work to foster more just and sustainable communities.

-• We interrogated our grantmaking process and embraced trust-based philanthropy approaches, including eliminating unnecessary paperwork and procedural hoops, seeking grantee feedback and acting on it, and developing a new approach to financial due diligence that significantly lessens the burden on grant applicants.
+But the pandemic demanded more.
+We took our well-established approaches several steps further by eliminating unnecessary paperwork and procedural hoops, asking for and acting on grantee feedback, and developing a new approach to financial due diligence that significantly lessens the burden on grant applicants.

 • 64% Of Surdna’s total grantmaking is unrestricted